Singrauli – Home to Thermal Power Plants

 Mining in Singrauli Coal Mines

 Singrauli is the energy capital of India.
-The area boats of one billion tonnes of coal reserves.
-As a result, huge thermal power plants have materialised here.
+The area retains one billion tonnes of coal reserves.
+As a result, huge thermal power plants came up here.
 Coal mining is the major income earner for the residents.

-It is fast emerging as the power hub of India, especially for electrical power and coal.
-Therefore locally it is also known as Urjanchal (a Hindi word meaning the land of energy).
+It emerged as the power hub of India, especially for coal and electrical power.
+The place is locally known as Urjanchal (meaning the land of energy in Hindi).

-The town is in Madhya Pradesh, close to the border with Uttar Pradesh.
+The mining town is in Madhya Pradesh and close to its border with Uttar Pradesh.
 The nearest airport is Varanasi (195 km) which is across the border in Uttar Pradesh.
-The journey from Varanasi to Singrauli on State Highway SH5A takes up close to five hours.
-Singrauli to Ambikapur, Chattisgarh is 189 km (4 h 28 min) via Pratappur Road.
+The road trip from Varanasi to Singrauli via SH5A takes up 5 hr 15 min (232 km).

 Ganga; Varanasi; uasatish; travel blog; India;